syslayer/syslayer.github.io/index.md

 layout: default
 ---

-# A layperson's gateway to systems and infrastructure
+# Welcome to syslayer

+This is a blog about systems, infrastructure, and all things low-level.